 Now, you mentioned diabetic ketoacidosis versus ketosis.
 I definitely want to address this, because you might have noticed in the book, it didn’t say it just once or twice or three times; I think we ended up doing it about seven total times, because we’re like, we wanted to slap you over the head with it to know this is an important topic.[ebook]

-So, for a Type 1 diabetic or a Type 2 without beta cell function, let’s say they have a high-carb meal but they don’t shoot themselves with insulin.
+So, for a Type 1 diabetic or a Type 2 without beta cell function, let’s say they have a high-carb meal.
 What’s gonna happen?
 Predictably, their blood sugar will go way up, well over 240 milligrams per deciliter, in American terms, and that’s not good.
 But then the body thinks it’s starving.
 So then it starts raising blood ketone levels in parallel with that high blood sugar level and you have these humongous rises in the blood ketones, upwards of 15 to 20 millimolar, on the blood ketone meter.
 That’s a dangerous state.

 Guess what?
-If you make any insulin at all, you can never, ever, ever, ever – did I say “ever”? – EVER get to that point.
+If you make any hormone at all, you can never, ever, ever, ever – did I say “ever”? – EVER get to that point.

 Now, you guys know I tested day and night and sometimes every hour on the hour.
 The highest reading I’ve ever seen is 6.7 on that blood ketone meter, but here’s the kicker.
 My blood sugar at the same time: 62.
 Which is extremely low; it’s really, really good.

 So, this is really just distortions by people who want to try to discredit ketosis.
 I know ketosis and ketoacidosis sound the same, but they are two totally metabolically, diametrically opposed states.
 And diabetic ketoacidosis can only happen in the presence of a high-carb, not low-carb, diet.

 Guy Lawrence: No, it’s good.
 Because I hear it.
 Definitely.

 Which direction do you want to go, Stu?